GabeScott/standard-works-vault/General Conference/2011 April - Priesthood Power.md

 I’ve lived long enough to have witnessed much of the metamorphosis of society’s morals.
 Where once the standards of the Church and the standards of society were mostly compatible, now there is a wide chasm between us, and it’s growing ever wider.

 Many movies and television shows portray behavior which is in direct opposition to the laws of God.
 Do not subject yourself to the innuendo and outright filth which are so often found there.
 The lyrics in much of today’s music fall in the same category.
 The profanity so prevalent around us today would never have been tolerated in the not-too-distant past.
 Sadly, the Lord’s name is taken in vain over and over again.
-Recall with me the commandment—one of the ten—which the Lord revealed to Moses on Mount Sinai: “Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.”2 I am sorry that any of us is subjected to profane language, and I plead with you not to use it.
+Recall with me the commandment—one of the ten—which the Lord revealed to Moses on Mount Sinai: “Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.”[^2] I am sorry that any of us is subjected to profane language, and I plead with you not to use it.
 I implore you not to say or to do anything of which you cannot be proud.

 Stay completely away from pornography.
 Do not allow yourself to view it, ever.
 It has proven to be an addiction which is more than difficult to overcome.
-Avoid alcohol and tobacco or any other drugs, also addictions which you would be hard pressed to conquer.
+Avoid alcohol and tobacco or any other drugs, also addictions which you would be hard-pressed to conquer.

 What will protect you from the sin and evil around you?
 I maintain that a strong testimony of our Savior and of His gospel will help see you through to safety.
 If you have not read the Book of Mormon, read it.
 I will not ask for a show of hands.
 If you do so prayerfully and with a sincere desire to know the truth, the Holy Ghost will manifest its truth to you.
-If it is true—and it is—then Joseph Smith was a prophet who saw God the Father and His Son, Jesus Christ.
+If it is true—and it *is*—then Joseph Smith was a prophet who saw God the Father and His Son, Jesus Christ.
 The Church is true.
 If you do not already have a testimony of these things, do that which is necessary to obtain one.
 It is essential for you to have your own testimony, for the testimonies of others will carry you only so far.
 Once obtained, a testimony needs to be kept vital and alive through obedience to the commandments of God and through regular prayer and scripture study.
 Attend church.
 You young men, attend seminary or institute if such is available to you.

 Should there be anything amiss in your life, there is open to you a way out.
 Cease any unrighteousness.
 Talk with your bishop.
 Whatever the problem, it can be worked out through proper repentance.
 You can become clean once again.
-Said the Lord, speaking of those who repent, “Though your sins be as scarlet, they shall be as white as snow,”3 “and I, the Lord, remember them no more.”4
+Said the Lord, speaking of those who repent, “Though your sins be as scarlet, they shall be as white as snow,”[^3] “and I, the Lord, remember them no more.”[^4]

-The Savior of mankind described Himself as being in the world but not of the world.5 We also can be in the world but not of the world as we reject false concepts and false teachings and remain true to that which God has commanded.
+The Savior of mankind described Himself as being in the world but not of the world.[^5] We also can be in the world but not of the world as we reject false concepts and false teachings and remain true to that which God has commanded.

 Now, I have thought a lot lately about you young men who are of an age to marry but who have not yet felt to do so.
 I see lovely young ladies who desire to be married and to raise families, and yet their opportunities are limited because so many young men are postponing marriage.

 This is not a new situation.
 Much has been said concerning this matter by past Presidents of the Church.
 I share with you just one or two examples of their counsel.

-Said President Harold B. Lee, “We are not doing our duty as holders of the priesthood when we go beyond the marriageable age and withhold ourselves from an honorable marriage to these lovely women.”6
+Said President Harold B. Lee, “We are not doing our duty as holders of the priesthood when we go beyond the marriageable age and withhold ourselves from an honorable marriage to these lovely women.”[^6]

-President Gordon B. Hinckley said this: “My heart reaches out to ... our single sisters, who long for marriage and cannot seem to find it. ...
-I have far less sympathy for the young men, who under the customs of our society, have the prerogative to take the initiative in these matters but in so many cases fail to do so.”7
+President Gordon B. Hinckley said this: “My heart reaches out to … our single sisters, who long for marriage and cannot seem to find it. … I have far less sympathy for the young men, who under the customs of our society have the prerogative to take the initiative in these matters but in so many cases fail to do so.”[^7]

 I realize there are many reasons why you may be hesitating to take that step of getting married.
 If you are concerned about providing financially for a wife and family, may I assure you that there is no shame in a couple having to scrimp and save.
 It is generally during these challenging times that you will grow closer together as you learn to sacrifice and to make difficult decisions.
 Perhaps you are afraid of making the wrong choice.
 To this I say that you need to exercise faith.
 Find someone with whom you can be compatible.
 Realize that you will not be able to anticipate every challenge which may arise, but be assured that almost anything can be worked out if you are resourceful and if you are committed to making your marriage work.